sijiao-liu/customer-car-prediction/README.md

 ## Project Overview

-In 2023, approximately 1.76 million cars were sold in Canada, marking a 12.9% year-over-year increase.
-Understanding customer preferences and spending behavior is critical for businesses to remain competitive and capture revenue in this growing market.

-This project utilizes a clustering model to classify potential buyers into various car categories (e.g., SUV, Hatchback) by leveraging demographic data like age, income, and gender.
-Additionally, it employs a regression model to predict how much a customer might spend on a vehicle based on income, region, and gender.
-These insights will enable businesses to tailor their marketing and pricing strategies effectively.
+In 2023, approximately 1.76 million cars were sold in Canada, marking a 12.9% increase (year-over-year).
+Therefore, understanding customer preferences and spending behavior could give dealerships an advantage in remaining competitive and capturing some of the revenue these growing sales are generating.
+This project aims to classify potential purchases into various car categories (e.g., SUV, Hatchback) by leveraging customer data like age, income, gender and previous vehicle purchased.
+These insights will enable businesses to tailor their marketing strategies effectively.

 The question this project aims to address is:

-#### 1. Which car category (e.g., SUV vs sedan) a customer is likely to purchase based on demographic factors and historical purchase data?
+#### Which car category (e.g., SUV vs sedan) a customer is likely to purchase based on demographic factors and historical purchase data?

-The focus is on using machine learning techniques to classify which car category (e.g., SUV, sedan) a customer is likely to purchase based on demographic factors such as age, income, gender, and historical purchase data.
-The goal is to build an accurate predictive model that assists in understanding consumer preferences.
-Dealerships can use these insights to tailor their marketing strategies for different customer groups.

 ## Team Members (GitHub Username)